Xilinx/Vitis_Libraries/vision/README.md

      LD_LIBRARY_PATH setting.
 User needs to remove ${env_var:LD_LIBRARY_PATH} from the project environment settings for the function to build successfully.
   * rgbir2bayer, isppipeline_rgbir PL functions are not supplied with input images
+  * lkdensepyroptflow fails to meet timing when URAM is enabled
+  * AWB, ISPStats output will not match with reference only on VCK190, because of a known XRT issue.